 Lee Margie Jenkins was called home to rest on Saturday, April 30, 2022, at 3:14 a.m. at her residence.

-Mrs. Lee Margie Jenkins embraced Christianity at an early age and was baptized by Rev. McGlory at Morning Star Baptist Church, which later became Shepard of the Hills in Plaucheville, Louisiana.
+Mrs. Lee Margie Jenkins embraced Christianity at an early age and was baptized by Rev. McGlory at Morning Star Baptist Church, which later became Shepard of the Hills in Plaucheville, LA.
 While there she served as Director of the Music Department for many years.
 She later moved her membership to Golden Chain Baptist Church of Cottonport, LA where her husband served under the leadership of Rev. James L. Sampson.
 At Golden Chain B.C. she served as Choir President and as Sunday School Teacher Intermediate class, later as Assistant Sunday School Teacher.

 In 2011, Sis.
 Lee became a member of the Pentecostals of Cottonport (POC), a daughter-works church of the Pentecostals of Alexandria (POA).
 She was baptized in Jesus name on March 11, 2012 by Rev. Douglas Doyle, under the direction of Pastor Anthony Mangun, Pastor of the POA.
 She was faithful in her service to the Lord and to the church where she served until her death.